 3. A Case Management Conference shall be scheduled with the Clerks Office for a date after June 5, 2023, to allow for the plaintiff to secure a copy of the necessary assignment and re-mark its motion for substitution.

-12th day of May, So entered this 2023.
-Robert Fields, Associate Justice CC: Michael Doherty, Clerk Magistrate
+So entered this day of , 2023.
+Robert Fields, Associate Justice Michael Doherty, Clerk Magistrate CC: